 “We have so many students who are excited about projects they are working on through their involvement in a variety of organizations,” said Rich Wlezien, Vance and Arlene Coffman Endowed Department Chair in Aerospace Engineering.
 “We want that excitement to start earlier in our students’ academic careers, and with Make to Innovate, we can provide support that will help keep the enthusiasm up.”

 Make to Innovate will be a voluntary program introduced to AerE students during their freshman year.
-It will have designated faculty advisers and more supervised access to laboratories to provide consistency and guidance for the many student-run projects already in place within the department.
+It will have designated faculty advisors and more supervised access to laboratories to provide consistency and guidance for the many student-run projects already in place within the department.

 “Projects that organizations like the American Institute of Aeronautics and Astronautics, AirISU, and Cyclone Business Jet are busy working on would operate as they do now,” Wlezien explained.
 “We will just be adding some important assistance to these groups.”

 Christine Jensen, senior in AerE, is involved with High Altitude Balloon Experiments in Technology (HABET), a group that would benefit from Make to Innovate.
-HABET develops weather balloons and launches them into space to gather data, and with Make to Innovate, would receive a permanent faculty adviser and some financial backing from the department.
+HABET develops weather balloons and launches them into space to gather data, and with Make to Innovate, would receive a permanent faculty advisor and some financial backing from the department.

 In addition to projects that include developing a zero-pressure balloon, HABET is working on two major outreach projects.
 One involves getting experiments into classrooms at Ames High School, and the other is hosting the Second Annual Academic High Altitude Balloon Conference.
 The conference will be held June 22–24, 2011, and will bring together experts from all fields to discuss areas of high altitude research and engineering.